 - Collaborating with other managers to achieve optimal patient outcomes

 Nurse managers must be able to juggle multiple priorities, communicate effectively, and work well with various stakeholders.
-They should be task-oriented individuals who are also able to advocate and serve as mentors for the staff members who report to them.
+They should be task-oriented individuals who can also advocate and serve as mentors for the staff members who report to them.

 Essential Qualities for Nurses in Leadership Roles